 How is Cloud Computing helping businesses stay connected?

-Due to Covid-19 pandemic, digital business transformation has entered a challenging phase.
-The sudden shutdown of offices, schools, SMEs have increased the demand for cloud services.
+Due to the Covid-19 pandemic, digital business transformation has entered a challenging phase.
+The sudden shutdown of offices, schools, and SMEs has increased the cloud services demand.

 1) Enabling remote workforce

-With governments worldwide enforcing lockdown, there has been a steep increase in use of video conferencing tools and virtual meeting software.
+With governments worldwide enforcing lockdowns, there has been a steep increase in the use of video conferencing tools and virtual meeting software.
 This has led to a massive spike in demand for internet bandwidth.
-In such cases, cloud computing has been a savior since it is easy to handle the unexpected spikes in bandwidth usage in a cloud computing scenario.
+In such cases, cloud computing has been a savior since it is easy to handle unexpected spikes in bandwidth usage in a cloud computing scenario.

 2) Provides easy access to online data backup

-In many industries such as healthcare and finance, data is the primary asset.
+Data is the primary asset in many industries, such as healthcare and finance.
 Managing and storage of data can be expensive when on-premise servers are chosen.
-In such scenarios, cloud computing is the best option since it provides access to online data backup and the scalability is high.
-But one must thoroughly assess security risks involved and tackle them efficiently to avoid data loss or data leak.
+In such scenarios, cloud computing is the best option since it provides access to online data backup and high scalability.
+But one must thoroughly assess the security risks and tackle them efficiently to avoid data loss or leak.

 3) Enabling team collaboration

 Business collaboration earlier involved face-to-face interaction.
 These interactions were critical in ensuring business objectives were met by large teams.
-With Covid-19 pandemic forcing millions of workers to work remotely, organizations are struggling to create the same office environment and engagement between team members.
+With the Covid-19 pandemic forcing millions of workers to work remotely, organizations struggle to create the same office environment and engagement between team members.
 Cloud helps increase efficiency and also enhances productivity.
-It allows individuals to share or edit projects in real-time working from different locations and allows the teams to stay connected.
-It is easier to provide latest information, updates, developments of the project when organizations are working on a cloud environment.
-It also allows control over who has access to information ensuring information security.
+It allows individuals to share or edit projects in real-time, working from different locations and allows the teams to stay connected.
+Providing the latest information, updates, and project developments is easier when organizations work in a cloud environment.
+It also allows control over who has access to information, ensuring information security.

 Global Shift Toward Cloud Computing

-In addition to pandemic, the shift to cloud has been a long awaited one.
+In addition to the pandemic, the shift to the cloud has been long-awaited.
 Flexible consumption models like “Everything or Anything as a Service” (XaaS) have become increasingly popular.
 Cloud computing has enabled strategic shifts for many organizations across industries.
-With five times more growth forecast for cloud computing models by 2025, organizations opting for these cloud-driven shifts can definitely see more aggregation at lower costs, greater financial predictability and enhanced customer and team collaborations.
+With five times more growth forecast for cloud computing models by 2025, organizations opting for these cloud-driven shifts can see more aggregation at lower costs, greater financial predictability, and enhanced customer and team collaborations.

 Cloud Migration Strategy

-Cloud adoption has been moving at rapid speed and it is important for organizations to keep up with the pace and ensure information security is applied.
-Enterprises must understand that cloud migration is not just about moving to cloud.
-It is continuous reinvention to check for ways to achieve cost efficiency as well as create new opportunities.
+Cloud adoption has been rushing, and organizations must keep up with the pace and ensure information security is applied.
+Enterprises must understand that cloud migration is not just about moving to the cloud.
+It is continuous reinvention to check for ways to achieve cost efficiency and create new opportunities.
 It is critical to follow a well-planned approach and adopt cloud migration in a phased manner so that business stays uninterrupted.

-As enterprises move towards cloud migration, cost duplication must be kept in check since organizations pay for both cloud and legacy systems as well as cloud synchronization costs must be added too.
+As enterprises move towards cloud migration, cost duplication must be kept in check since organizations pay for both cloud and legacy systems, and cloud synchronization costs must be added too.
 Many key players provide cost-effective cloud environments which help organizations achieve cost efficiency.

 Amazon Web Services (AWS) is one of the key players in the cloud market.
 Amazon provides cloud computing services to enterprises and SMEs worldwide.
-AWS for the longest time has focused on scalable, reliable cloud services and is in the forefront to provide leading cloud services like analytics and machine learning to its customers.
+For the longest time, AWS has focused on scalable, reliable cloud services and is at the forefront of providing leading cloud services like analytics and machine learning to its customers.

 The cloud is now more than just an efficient storage option.
 Cloud as a platform generates data and provides innovative solutions to leverage that data.
-More businesses are opting for cloud to drive innovation, become more agile and save money.
-Enabling cloud computing has become a necessity for smooth functioning of the organization than a luxury.
-It’s no more the question of choice.
+More businesses use the cloud to drive innovation, become more agile, and save money.
+Enabling cloud computing has become a necessity for the smooth functioning of the organization than a luxury.
+It’s no more a question of choice.

 Cloud computing is now very much at the center of any organization’s strategy and that’s a trend which is here to stay despite the steepest economic contraction.
 Want to know how to get started with your cloud journey ?
 Contact us now for a free consultation